chrisballinger/AdiumQQ/README.markdown

 # Credit

 This project would not be possible without the hard work of the libqq-pidgin developers.
+The original libqq-pidgin plugin is bundled with AdiumQQ.
+The standalone package is available [here](http://code.google.com/p/libqq-pidgin/).

+Thanks to all of the members of the libqq-pidgin team!